Jaimeloeuf/ministry-of-pup/README.md

     - Admin portal for use on the store's ipad
 - [api](./api)
     - Monolithic API backend for all logic
+    - Backend build on top of the Firestore database
 - [appointment-src](./appointment-src)
     - Shared JS package to map appointment abbrevations to their full names
 - [booking](./booking)